shlomnissan/gleam/docs/pages/manual/custom_shaders.md

 A [ShaderMaterial](/reference/materials/shader_material) is a material backed by user-defined shaders.
 Unlike built-in materials, shader materials do not come with a predefined shader program.
 Instead, you provide code for both the vertex and fragment shaders when constructing the material.

 VGLX keeps the structure around custom shaders intentionally light.
-Beyond a small set of built-in attributes and common varyings the engine does not impose a framework or shading model.
+Beyond a small set of built-in attributes, uniforms, and common varyings the engine does not impose a framework or shading model.
 This keeps shader materials flexible and makes it easy to integrate custom rendering techniques without fighting the engine.

 To demonstrate how shader materials work we will start from the rotating cube scene introduced in the [previous guide](/manual/creating_application).
 This version uses a built-in unlit material that colors the cube with a single constant color: